kimipooh/hadfieldnew/README.md

 - Fixes the Search Bar to the top of the page
 - Optionally hide the Forum Name and Logo

+Version 1.05
+- Post Snippets now reveal on hover.
+Thanks to backy0175  for the inspiration

 Known Issues